 WHAT IS A TRIAL WORK PERIOD?

-You can try to return to work and still get benefits.
+You can try to return to work and still get your SSD benefits.
 However, your “trial work period” will begin if you try to go back to work.
 It is important to know how a trial period works so you don’t end up with an overpayment.
 An overpayment is when you receiving SSDI benefits, but you shouldn’t be.
 Therefore, you will have to pay them back to the SSA.

 WHAT IS A TRIAL WORK PERIOD?

 If you work for yourself, any month where you work more than 80 hours can also count toward your 9 month trial work period.
 It is important to know when the months you work count as part of your trial work period.
 If you think you can go back to work, do it.
-Just know, if you are receiving disability payments, you must report any work to the SSA.
-Additionally, be very careful to not incur an overpayment by receiving benefits when your trial work period ends.
+Just know, if you are getting SSDI payments, you must report any work to the SSA.
+Additionally, be very careful to not incur an overpayment by getting benefits when your trial work period ends.

 AVOID AN OVERPAYMENT AFTER YOUR TRIAL WORK PERIOD ENDS

-You have 9 months, in a 5 year period, to earn over the SGA amount and still receive full disability benefits.
-Those 9 months can be consecutive or not.
+You have 9 months, in a 5 year period, to earn over the SGA amount and still receive full SSD benefits.
+Those 9 months can be all in a row or not.
 The way people get in trouble with the trial work period is they work for 3 months and then don’t work again for 2 years.
 Then, they try another three month stint.

 WHAT IS EXTENDED ELIGIBILITY?

-If you complete the 9 month trial work period, you can still receive disability benefits for any month where your earnings fall below the SGA level, for a 36 month period.
+If you complete the 9 month trial work period, you can still receive SSDI benefits for any month where your earnings fall below the SGA level, for a 36 month period.
 This 36 month period is called the extended period of eligibility.
-In other words, if you earn less than $1,220 in any month, you will get benefits, but if you earn more than $1,220 in any month, you won’t get disability benefits for that month.
+In other words, if you earn less than $1,220 in any month, you will get benefits, but if you earn more than $1,220 in any month, you won’t get SSDI benefits for that month.

 WHAT IS EXPEDITED REINSTATEMENT?

 Unfortunately, overpayments happen a lot.
-They happen because people get confused about trial work periods, extended eligibility, and expedited reinstatement.
+They happen because of confusion about trial work periods, extended eligibility, and expedited reinstatement.
 It is important to get good advice before you make any decision about returning to work.
 You have questions, we have answers.
 Call or contact Cannon Disability Law for help with your benefits.